-Q: Thanks.
+QUESTIONER.
+Thanks.
 Good afternoon.
 My name is Deanna.
 I come from Ukraine, Kiev, and I'm a fellow here working in the House of Representatives.

-My question will be, Mustafa you mentioned that Ukraine has exhausted all the judicial ways of helping Oleg.
-I was wondering, and maybe it's a question to Halya, what about European Court of Human Rights?
+My question will be, Mustafa, you mentioned that Ukraine has exhausted all the judicial ways of helping Oleg.
+I was wondering, and maybe it's a question to Halya, what about the European Court of Human Rights?

-COYNASH: Those two, Kolchenko and Sentsov, both have cases at the European Court of Human Rights.
-The problem - and Mustafa mentioned this before - I mean, the problem with the European Court of Human Rights - well, there are two problems.
+Ms. Coynash.
+Those two, Kolchenko and Sentsov, both have cases at the European Court of Human Rights.
+The problem-and Mustafa mentioned this before-the problem with the European Court of Human Rights-well, there are two problems.
 One is that it takes a very long time, years.
-The second problem is that Russia has already effectively said - they've made some nonsense about how it - you know, if it's unconstitutional, or something, they can refuse to obey it.
+The second problem is that Russia has already effectively said-they've made some nonsense about how it-if it's unconstitutional, or something, they can refuse to obey it.

-And in fact, one of the interesting thing is that Kolchenko's first application, and I suspect there have been more than one by now to the European Court of Human Rights, was specifically over the issue of being foisted - having Russian citizenship foisted on them.
-And this is - this is one of the things we're actually - you know, a lot of attention to that question of citizenship would be wonderful.
+And in fact, one of the interesting things is that Kolchenko's first application-and I suspect there have been more than one by now-to the European Court of Human Rights, was specifically over the issue of having Russian citizenship foisted on them.
+A lot of attention to that question of citizenship would be wonderful.
 But unfortunately, it's a long-term process.
 I mean, there are cases for almost all of the prisoners awaiting in the European Court of Human Rights.
-It would be nice if they gave it priority treatment, but unfortunately they don't, so.
+It would be nice if they gave it priority treatment, but unfortunately they don't.

-NAYYEM: I will say, that as a government, we will support that.
-I mean, all application of our citizens who went to the Human Right court, of course.
+Mr. NAYYEM.
+I will say, that as a government, we will support that.
+I mean, all application of our citizens who went to the Human Rights court, of course.
 The thing is that it will not release him.
 Let's be honest.
 Even if we would have this decision tomorrow, it will not release Oleg.
-So we should use all of the tools to out - to do our job.
+So we should use all of the tools to do our job.

-Q: Of course.
-And what about - there is a case, Ukraine versus Russian Federation, in the International Court of Justice right now.
+QUESTIONER.
+Of course.
+And there is a case, Ukraine versus Russian Federation, in the International Court of Justice right now.
 Do you think that can in any way help all the prisoners?

-COYNASH: This could be - press secretary of Vladimir Putin, president of the - the Russian president's press secretary has already effectively said that they will not comply with one of the major - there was a - the International Court of Justice a week ago, so, gave a judgement - preliminary judgement, which was basically in Ukraine's favor.
-I mean, it decided on three counts in Ukraine's favor and one count against.
+Ms. Coynash.
+The Russian president's press secretary has already effectively said that they will not comply with one of the major-there was a-the International Court of Justice a week ago or so, gave a judgement-preliminary judgement, which was basically in Ukraine's favor.
+It decided on three counts in Ukraine's favor and one count against.
 The one count against was that they did not enforce provisional measures against Russia in Donbas.
-They simply said that they wanted - but they have accepted the case against Russia on that, and also on discrimination in Crimea.
+They simply said that they wanted-but they have accepted the case against Russia on that, and also on discrimination in Crimea.

-Now, the problem is they did take provisional measures - is that what they're called?
+Now, the problem is they did take provisional measures-is that what they're called?
 Provisional, yes.
-Provisional measures in Crimea against - over discrimination of Crimean Tartars.
-And they specifically said that the Mejlis - the ban on the Mejlis must be - must be lifted.
-The press - the president's press secretary has already said that - well, lied, basically.
+Provisional measures in Crimea over discrimination of Crimean Tartars.
+And they specifically said that the ban on the Mejlis must be lifted.
+The president's press secretary has already said that-well, lied, basically.
 Said that there were reasons for banning it, and they're not going to comply.
-So it's a very important judgement, but, again, like with what Mustafa said about the court in Strasbourg, you know, Russia needs pressure from you - (laughs) - from the Congress, from America, from other countries to ensure that it does comply.
+So it's a very important judgement, but, again, like with what Mustafa said about the court in Strasbourg, Russia needs pressure from you-[laughs]-from the Congress, from America, from other countries to ensure that it does comply.